 ★ OPPORTUNITY FOR CHOIRS ★

-"Requiem for the Innocent" video performance by the Mississauga Chamber Singers under the direction of Mervin Fick, for the National Day of Truth and Reconciliation on Sept.
-30th, 2021.
+The Mississauga Chamber Singers have created a lovely video performance of “Requiem for the Innocent“, under the direction of Mervin Fick.
+It was created for the National Day of Truth and Reconciliation on Sept.
+30th.

 “How to Commission a New Piece for Your Choir” article scheduled to be published in two parts; March 15th and 19th, 2022 in the American Choral Directors Association “ChoralNet” blog.